-Press Release: Aurora Aperture Introduces PowerXND 2000 Variable ND Filter
+Press Release: Aurora Aperture Introduces PowerXND™ 2000 Variable ND Filter

-Irvine, California, February 19, 2016 – Aurora Aperture Inc., a Southern California startup, today has introduced PowerXND 2000 variable ND (neutral density) filter family.
+Irvine, California, February 19, 2016 – Aurora Aperture Inc., a Southern California startup, today has introduced PowerXND™ 2000 variable ND (neutral density) filter family.

-Designed in California by Aurora Aperture, the Aurora PowerXND 2000 has a slim filter frame which helps minimize vignetting on wide angle lenses.
-With an overall filter profile of 5.5mm, the Aurora PowerXND 2000 is 45% thinner than most commercially available variable ND filters*.
+Designed in California by Aurora Aperture, the Aurora PowerXND™ 2000 has a slim filter frame which helps minimize vignetting on wide angle lenses.
+With an overall filter profile of 5.5mm, the Aurora PowerXND™ 2000 is 45% thinner than most commercially available variable ND filters*.

 Availability and Pricing

-February 2016, and to general public as well as dealers in Summer 2016.
+The Aurora PowerXND™ 2000 filter will be available through kickstarter.com crowdfunding in February 2016 and to the general public as well as dealers in Summer 2016.
 List price will start from US$159 based on filter thread sizes.